miniclue/miniclue-be/WORKFLOW.md

 5.  **Failed Payments (Dunning):**
     - If a recurring payment fails, Stripe sends an `invoice.payment_failed` webhook.
     - Our handler updates the user's subscription `status` to `'past_due'`.
-    - Our API middleware will block access for any user whose status is not `'active'` or `'cancelled'`.
+    - Our API middleware will block lecture upload for any user whose status is not `'active'` or `'cancelled'`.

 # Authentication